coozila/dragonflydb/README.md

 - **Streaming Services**: Overseeing user preferences, recommendations, and playback data.
 - **Enterprises**: Running data-intensive applications that require high availability and responsiveness.

 Elevate your application's performance with the **Coozila!
-Memcached Cluster**—a powerful caching solution that combines the reliability of DragonflyDB with the flexibility of McRouter.
+Memcached Cluster** a powerful caching solution that combines the reliability of DragonflyDB with the flexibility of McRouter.
 Whether you're managing high-demand environments or planning for future growth, Coozila! is your ideal package for effortless deployment and unparalleled efficiency.

 ## Contributing